uifi95/famly-growth-fullstack-challenge/README.md

 **Making changes to the database**

-If you need to make changes to the database tables, you can add migrations in the [migrations](migrations) directory and they will be picked up when running docker-compose.
+If you need to make changes to the database tables, you can add migrations in the [migrations](migrations) directory and then run `docker-compose up flyway` to apply the migrations to the database.
 You can also just apply the migrations to the database directly, but if you do, please make sure to note down the SQL statements in the [answers.md](answers.md) file.

 ## Exercises